sid-thephysicskid/chair-style-classifier/README.md

-# Chair_Style_classifier
+# Inspiration

-As a hobbyist woodworker, I can't help but drool everytime I come across a handcut dovetail joint of a keepsake box, or delectable tenons of a handcrafted chair.
+As a hobbyist woodworker, I can't help but drool everytime I come across dovetail joints of a keepsake box, or delectable tenons of a handcrafted chair.
 What's not trivially obvious sometimes, is the style of a piece of furniture or the period whence its inspired from.

-Sure its easier to tell a victorian chair from a contemporary chair, but is the contemporary chair 'mid century modern' or 'art deco'?
-Or does it draw some inspirations from a shaker period?
-Thought it'd be a fun project to explore if a machine can learn to classify such subtle features that go beyond mere geometrical features of two chairs.
+Figured it'd be a fun project to explore if a machine can learn to classify furniture styles, for example distinguish a 'midcentury desk' from a 'farmhouse desk'.
+This would be more involved than standard cat vs dog classifiers because the distinctions between furniture styles relies on more subtle features that go beyond mere geometry and shape.

-This project is the first of possibly many attempts to see if a CNNs can accomplish the task.
+This project is the first attempt to see if a CNN can accomplish the task.
 Intuitively, I expect this project to go into the realms of Fine-Grain Image classification, using Bilinear CNNs (BCNNs) but I'll start with something simpler first.

+# Project
-The Train-chair-style.ipynb notebook features a smaller problem of training a CNN to distinguish and classify 5 different styles of chairs, namely 'Farmhouse', 'Industrial', 'MidCentury', 'Tropical', and 'Victorian'.
+The Train-chair-style.ipynb notebook features a smaller problem of training a CNN to distinguish and classify 4 different styles of chairs, namely 'Farmhouse', 'Industrial', 'MidCentury', and 'Tropical'.

-The input is a fairly small data set of about ~1400 net pictures of chairs that belong to 5 categories.
+The input is a fairly small data set of about less than 1400 pictures of chairs that belong to those 4 categories, more or less equally distributed amongst the 4 classes.
 Source: https://cvml.comp.nus.edu.sg/furniture/index.html

 I will use transfer learning on MobilenetV2 trained on Imagenet data, and fine tune it.

-Since mere validation accuracy would be a poor predictor for a multi-class image classification such as this, the performance metric will be multi-class logarithmic loss.
-A confusion matrix should help in visualizing the performance.
+Since mere validation accuracy would be a poor predictor for a multi-class image classification such as this, a confusion matrix should help in visualizing the performance.

+(Perhaps include the multi-class logarithmic loss?)

+# Deployment
+Flask + AWS?
+Maybe Streamlit?